Part of a series of articles titled Fort Scott History.

 Historic Encounters on Canvas and Text

 During his career, well-known artist, George Catlin, traveled around the west and painted portraits of Native Americans.
 In 1834, he painted several Osage on canvas at Fort Gibson, Oklahoma.
 This included the standing portrait of, Tchong-tas-sab-bee, Chief Black Dog in full Osage regalia holding traditional devices and weapons.
-Catlin would go onto paint additional portraits and paintings that showed intricate detail of Osage family life, subsistence, and warriors.
+Catlin would go on to create additional portraits and paintings that showed intricate detail of Osage family life, subsistence, and warriors.
 Through his work, Catlin continued capturing the lifeways of fifty tribes west of the Mississippi.
 His collection was donated to the Smithsonian Institution in 1879 where it resides today.

 Osage Relocation